 Obtaining the Legal Marriage License

 It's essential to note that each county may have different requirements for filing the marriage license.
-In some cases, it may be the responsibility of the officiant to file the license after it has been signed.
-However, in other cases, the couple may need to file it themselves.
-It's always advisable to inquire with your officiant about the specific filing process to ensure the legality of your marriage.
+The officiant may be responsible for filing the license after signing it in some cases.
+But, in other cases, the couple may need to file it themselves.
+Always ask your officiant about how to file for marriage to make sure it's legal.

 Conclusion

-Courtly offers couples a convenient and flexible option for their wedding through online marriage.
+Courtly provides an easy and flexible way for couples to have their wedding online.
 It prioritizes simplicity, affordability, and privacy, making it an appealing choice for couples.
-With Courtly's streamlined process, couples can quickly obtain a valid US marriage certificate, often within 48 hours, bypassing the long wait associated with traditional weddings.
-Online elopement provides the freedom to choose any dream location without worrying about legal complexities, making it perfect for destination weddings and unique settings.
+Using Courtly's efficient process, couples can get a valid US marriage certificate.
+It usually takes 48 hours, avoiding the long wait of traditional weddings.
+Online elopement allows you to pick any dream location without legal complications.
+It's ideal for destination weddings and unique settings.

 Let us handle the paperwork.